Out West (The Ren & Stimpy Show): Production

 The episode was approved by Nickelodeon in November 1991, with a premiere set for August 1992.
 Bob Camp, director of the episode, later complained about the network censorship as there were scenes "cut out for one reason or another and we had had to make last-minute substitutions so it wasn't quite as funny".
 Production at Spümcø was divided between the prestigious "A" productions directed personally by showrunner John Kricfalusi, which received more time and larger budgets, vs. the less prestigious "B" productions directed by Bob Camp, which received less time and lower budgets.
 For the second season, "Out West", along with "In the Army", "Mad Dog Höek" and "Monkey See, Monkey Don't!", were the lesser "B" productions assigned to Camp.
 Kricfalusi co-wrote the story for "Out West" along with Camp, but was not especially involved in its production.
 Unlike the "A" productions headed by the perfectionist Kricfalusi, the "B" productions headed by Camp moved forward at a swifter pace and were completed on time.
 Camp stated he saved time because "I storyboarded straight ahead, full size on layout paper, that's doing layout and storyboard at the same.
 Someone would take all the scenes and make a storyboard out of it, and we would do layout".
 "Out West" came in slightly under budget owing to Camp's production methods.
-The network rules forbade the characters from drinking alcohol, but in "Out West" there are numerous corks in the background, which suggests that the inability of Abner and Ewalt to understand even the simplest of concepts is due not only to their stupidity, but also because they are drunk as well.
+The network rules forbade the characters from drinking alcohol, but in "Out West" there were numerous corks in the background, which suggests that the inability of Abner and Ewalt to understand even the simplest of concepts was due not only to their stupidity, but also because they were drunk as well.